saj122/MentalHealthVitals/README.md

 4. Download tensorflow gpu if you have an nvidia gpu with drivers and CUDA installed otherwise download cpu version. https://www.tensorflow.org/install/lang_c

+   Note: If system is arm64, tensorflow lite c api needs to be built instead.
+Downloadable libraries were built with amd64.

 5. Extract to /usr/local

        sudo tar xf <FILE>.tar.gz -C /usr/local